BlockheaderWeb3-Community/cairo-bootcamp-24/README.md

 # Introduction to Cairo

-This repo introduces the core fundamentals for writing Cairo program
+On this branch of this repo, we explore the core fundamentals for writing a Cairo program.
+To explore Starknet contracts, switch to `starknet-contract` branch

 ##  Setting Up Development Environment